Targeted compliance inspections

 We report by region, giving tradespeople and consumers the ability to understand how the industry is performing where they work and live.

-Snapshot of our inspections in 2025
+Snapshot of our inspection activity

 Regions visited